Municipal Bedrooms

 Burial Records – An Introduction

 The article below was originally published in 2017.
-It has been lightly-edited to fit our 2020 series examining family history resources for beginners.
+It has been lightly-edited to fit our 2020 series exploring family history resources for beginners.
 This Saturday 25 March, our Local and Family History department will have a stall at the Be Curious festival at the University of Leeds.
-We were kindly invited by the Brotherton Library’s Special Collections,…
+We were kindly invited by the Brotherton Library’s Special…

 Who Led Leeds?
 Public Service between the Wars